-This procedure is a simplification that allows suppliers not to register for VAT in Poland, because all formalities connected with taxation and tax reports are completed by a Polish VAT payer.

-obligation arose.
-In a VAT-declaration, a VAT payer has to show the difference between output tax resulting from sales, and input tax resulting from purchases.
-In case of a surplus of output tax, a VAT payer is obliged to pay this surplus to a bank account of a tax office within a time limit set forth for tax declarations.
+This procedure is a simplification that allows suppliers not to register for VAT in Poland, because all formalities connected with taxation and tax reports are completed by a Polish VAT payer. this surplus to a bank account of a tax office within a time limit set forth for tax declarations.
 In case of a surplus of input tax the taxpayer can apply for VAT returns on his bank account or assign it to the next settlement period.
 In case of an import of goods VAT showed in a customs declaration should be paid within 10 days from the date of customs clearance.
 There are some possibilities to save the VAT obligation in case of the import of equipment or factory facilities.